mvolkmann/web-translate/README.md

 The Google Cloud Translation API requires setup of a Google Cloud Platform (GCP) project.
-It charges $20 (USD) per million characters translated.
+The cost is $20 (USD) per million characters translated.
 Information on obtaining a Google API key can be found at
 <https://cloud.google.com/translate/>.